 An Incubus is a human corpse repurposed into an Amantè womb.
 The Amantè do not reproduce so much as clone.
-Human blood is broken down and reassembled into a series of different DNA strands through the remarkable action of the Seeder organ.
+Genetic material in human blood is broken down and reassembled into a series of different DNA strands through the remarkable action of the Seeder organ.
 It is then injected into the host.
 The bloated corpse that remains becomes the Incubus.

 The orange fluid is the microbiological stew that makes up an Amantè.
-Within the flesh of the victim, individual protein strands reassemble themselves into tissues, organs, and systems.
+Within the flesh of the victim, the invasive microbiome reassembles itself into tissues, organs, and systems.
 Over time something like a fetus is created, built from the same biological blueprint every time.
 The infant Amantè begins to feed on the remaining tissues of the host until breaking free.